On the Distributed Complexity of Large-Scale Graph Computations: Introduction

-} We present a general information-theoretic approach which is useful for showing non-trivial round complexity lower bounds for certain graph problems in the $k$-machine model.
-This approach can be useful in the context of showing time lower bounds for many other problems (including non-graph problems) in a distributed setting where the input is partitioned across many machines and the output size is large.
-Using our approach we show almost tight (up to logarithmic factors) lower bounds for two fundamental, seemingly unrelated, graph problems, namely PageRank computation and triangle enumeration\onlyLong{ (see Section~\ref{sec:prelim} for a background and applications of these problems)}.
-To demonstrate the near-tightness of our lower bound, we also present (almost) optimal distributed randomized algorithms (which are optimal up to a $\polylog(n)$ factor) for these problems.
+} We present a general information-theoretic approach for showing non-trivial round lower bounds for certain graph problems in the $k$-machine model.
+This approach can be useful in the context of showing round lower bounds for many other (including non-graph) problems in a distributed setting where the input is partitioned across several machines and the output size is large.
+Using our approach we show almost tight (up to logarithmic factors) lower bounds for two fundamental, seemingly unrelated, graph problems, namely PageRank computation and triangle enumeration.\onlyShort{\footnote{For a brief description, background, and significance of these problems, we refer to the full paper (in Appendix).}} These lower bounds apply to distributed computations in essentially all point-to-point communication models, since they apply even to a synchronous complete network model (where $k = n$), and {\em even} when the input is partitioned {\em randomly}, and thus they apply to worst-case balanced partitions as well (unlike some previous lower bounds, e.g., \cite{woodruff}, which apply only under some worst-case partition).

+To demonstrate the near-tightness of our lower bounds we present optimal (up to a $\polylog(n)$ factor) distributed algorithms for these problems.
 All these algorithms exhibit a round complexity that scales {\em superlinearly} in $k$, improving significantly over previous results.